 The earth didn’t shake, but the strangest things happened in an instant.
 As I continued looking out of the window, I saw the grass get greener.
 The tall Eisenhower cannas, in full bloom beside my kitchen window, were brighter orange.
 The brown trunk of the pine tree in the middle of the back yard got browner.
 Nothing outside looked the same as it had a minute ago.

 I dropped my dishrag into the sink and walked out into the back yard.
 I couldn’t get over it!
 The garden dirt was “dirt-ier,” the house bricks were “brick-ier,” the fruit trees were “tree-ier,” everything was new!
 The grass, the bushes, the flowers, the leaves, the weeds, the sky, the clouds, everything!

 I had trouble walking, I felt so weird.
 I wanted to run, and jump, and twirl, and kneel, and fall flat on my face.
 I knew in that moment what the verse meant that said if anyone is in Christ, he is a new creature — I knew that the trees and bushes weren’t new, I was new.

 Was I saved before that?
-I don’t know.
 I had not been changed in any fundamental way earlier.
-I had mentally agreed that the Bible was true, Jesus was real, and that he could save me from my sins.
+I had always mentally believed Jesus was real, that he was God, had agreed that the Bible was true and that he had died to save me from my sins.
 But I hadn’t given him any real place in my existence otherwise.

 Now I was changed from the inside out, and he had a decided place in my life.
-Jesus was now taking up a management position — Lordship — in my soul.
+Jesus was now taking up a management position — Lordship — in my soul and spirit.
 I had just made Jesus both Savior AND Lord.
 Whew!